MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-matrix-report-report-builder.md

 > If the data included other days, the report would include columns for them as well.
 Each column has the column header, **Sales**, and sales totals by territory.

 ## <a name="Width"></a>5.
 Change column widths
-A report that includes a matrix typically expands horizontally as well as vertically when it runs.
-Controlling horizontal expansion is particularly important if you plan to export the report to formats such as Microsoft Word or Adobe PDF that are used for printed reports.
+A report that includes a matrix typically expands horizontally and vertically when it runs.
+Controlling horizontal expansion is important if you plan to export the report to formats such as Microsoft Word or Adobe PDF that are used for printed reports.
 If the report expands horizontally across multiple pages, the printed report is difficult to understand.
 To minimize horizontal expansion, you can resize columns to be only the width necessary to display the data without wrapping.
 You can also rename columns so that their titles fit the width needed to display the data.

 ### Rename and resize the columns